ShVerni/UltimateDoorbell/README.md

 |5V        |5V out       |Power Supply          |
 |GND       |GND          |                      |

-[!TIP]
+> [!TIP]
-If you want to get maximum volume you can connect a [100 kΩ resistor](https://learn.adafruit.com/adafruit-max98357-i2s-class-d-mono-amp/pinouts#other-pins-2693325) from the amplifier's gain pin to 5V.
+> If you want to get maximum volume you can connect a [100 kΩ resistor](https://learn.adafruit.com/adafruit-max98357-i2s-class-d-mono-amp/pinouts#other-pins-2693325) from the amplifier's gain pin to 5V.

 Below is an example diagram connecting to a Feather ESP32-S3 device.

-> [!WARNING]
+> [!CAUTION]
-> This example does not match the current state of the code.
+> This example does not match the current state of the code pin assignments for a TinyS3, this is just an example.
 Refer to the table above for the pin connections used in the code.

 ![Hookup diagram](media/diagram.PNG)